Session types in AttendFirst: work and break categories

 - Is Break?
 Toggle off for a Work type (adds to work minutes).
 Toggle on for a Break type (adds to break minutes).

-Click Add Session Type.
-The new category is live on every employee’s mobile home screen immediately.
+Click Add Check-in Type.
+The new category is available on every employee’s mobile home screen immediately.

 Work vs Break on reports